Why Recurrent Yeast Infections Require a Different Approach

 - white chunky discharge.

-There can even be more systemic symptoms including fatigue, brain fog, skin rashes, groin rashes, thrush, bloating, folliculitis, IBS, and leaky gut issues.
+There can even be more systemic symptoms, including fatigue, brain fog, skin rashes, groin rashes, thrush, bloating, folliculitis, IBS, and leaky gut issues.

 A one-off yeast infection is no big deal.
 You just head to the nearest pharmacy, grab some over-the-counter yeast treatment, and Bob’s your uncle.
-But, there are many women for whom the OTC treatments just don’t work.
+But there are many women for whom the OTC treatments just don’t work.
 Or, they only work temporarily.
 The yeast infection comes back within a few weeks or months.
-If you are one of the ones that yeast is driving batty, here are some ways to get at the root of this fungal infection for good.
+If you are one of the ones that yeast is driving batty, here are some ways to get to the root of this fungal infection for good.

 First off, is it really a yeast infection?